 Your goal in the awareness stage is to get your brand name out there.
 Above, we’ve talked about causing waves on social media platforms.

-Blogging is one of the best ways of providing content.
+Blogging is one of the best ways of providing the content.
 Write material about your product range.
 Go a step further and craft content about other subjects in your niche and industry.
-This gives potential customers the impression that you really know your stuff and aren’t just pushing your products.
+Gives your potential customers the impression that you really know your stuff.
+And aren’t just pushing your products.